DtsciSim/Cygnal-AI-Studio/README.md

 ## Downloads

-Windows installers will be distributed through [GitHub Releases](https://github.com/DtsciSim/Cygnal-AI-Studio/releases). **The initial installer upload is pending.** This repository is not an installation package.
+Windows installers will be distributed through [GitHub Releases](https://github.com/DtsciSim/Cygnal-AI-Studio/releases).
+This repository is not an installation package.

 After an installer is published: